getperf/ptune-site/docs/en/privacy.md

 ## 6. Security Measures
 - This application communicates directly with the Google API without using any independent servers.
 - All communication between the application and Google APIs is encrypted using HTTPS.
-- Authentication is handled using official Google libraries (FirebaseAuth, google_sign_in).
+- Authentication methods:
+  - Mobile app: FirebaseAuth, google_sign_in
+  - Desktop plugin (ptune-log): Google OAuth with PKCE (Proof Key for Code Exchange)
-- OAuth tokens are stored only in the secure area of the device and are never transmitted to any external third party.
+- OAuth tokens are stored only in secure areas on the device and are never transmitted to any external third party.

 ---